AlibabaCloudDocs/cdn/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Make API calls to accelerate content delivery outside mainland China.md

     The endpoint of an Object Storage Service \(OSS\) bucket is added to Alibaba Cloud CDN in this example.
 The accelerated region is set to global.
 The OSS bucket delivers images and small files.
 For more information about the API operation, see [AddCdnDomain](/intl.en-US/New API Reference/Domain name management/AddCdnDomain.md).

     **Note:** If your CDN service is deployed outside mainland China, select global or global \(excluding mainland China\) as the accelerated region.
-When you select global as the accelerated region, the accelerated domain name must obtain an Internet Content Provider \(ICP\) number.
-We recommend that you apply for an ICP number through [Alibaba Cloud ICP Filing System](https://beian.aliyun.com/order/index.htm).
+When you select global as the accelerated region, the accelerated domain name must obtain an Internet Content Provider \(ICP\) number.We recommend that you apply for an ICP number through Alibaba Cloud ICP Filing System.

     ```
     import com.aliyuncs.DefaultAcsClient;